Vitolofs7/SmartSpaces/docs/LAYERED_ARCHITECTURE.md

 ## Summary

 The layered architecture used in Smart Spaces ensures that business logic remains central and protected, while technical and interaction concerns are isolated in their respective layers.
+Data is persisted via a SQLite relational database managed entirely within the infrastructure layer, with no impact on domain or application logic.
 This structure supports scalability, clarity, and long-term evolution of the system.